cypress-io/cypress-documentation/source/api/commands/scrollto.md

 ## Scopes

-`cy.scrollTo()` acts differently whether its starting a series of commands or being chained off of an existing.
+`cy.scrollTo()` acts differently whether it's starting a series of commands or being chained off of an existing.

 ***When starting a series of commands:***